whoisdsmith/BOOKMRKS-MTHRFCKR-II/AI/Systems.md

 ---

-### Systems
+#### Systems

-[FolkTalk](https://rambler-mvp0.web.app/#/) - FolkTalk is a video dubbing platform that employs AI technology to revolutionize the way video creators, organ...
+[FolkTalk](https://rambler-mvp0.web.app/#/) - FolkTalk is a video dubbing platform that employs AI technology to revolutionize the way video creators, organ…

-2023-05-05T23:52:07.251Z

-#ai

----

-### Systems

-[Otter AI](https://ravellaw.com) - Discover the efficiency of an AI meeting assistant, designed to record audio, transcribe notes, automatically ...

 2023-05-05T23:52:07.251Z